colyseus/docs/docs/cloud/environment-variables.md

 ---
 icon: octicons/code-16
-title: Environment Variables and Secret
+title: Environment Variables and Secrets
 ---

-## Environment Variables and Secrets
+# Environment Variables and Secrets

 Colyseus Cloud allows you to safely store your secrets and environment variables via Application Settings page: